 Macbeth will also be a future co-production with Kentucky Opera.

-The Marriage of Figaro, with Cameron Poerteous' arresting production design, follows its April 2014 run in Victoria with performances in January 2015 at Calgary Opera.
+The Marriage of Figaro, with Cameron Poerteous' arresting production design, followed its April 2014 run in Victoria with performances in January 2015 at Calgary Opera.
 Brent Krysa directs in both cities.

 POV's scene and costume shop also provide first rate creative and construction services to other local and visiting arts organizations throughout the year.